vitali-fedulov/images3/README.md

-# Find similar images in Go
+# Find similar images with Go

 Near duplicates and resized images can be found with the package.